TheShiny1/TwitchO7/README.md

 <streamer username>/<day of the week>
 ```

+10. To visualize the data

 ## Results
-The results of these tools will give data of the Twitch streamer that they are analyzing to find the time frame when their viewership is above average.
+The results of these tools will give data of the Twitch streamer that they are analyzing to find the time frame when their viewership is above average and a prediction of the average of the next stream.
 Note that each streamer is different along with each category they stream and that these are recommendations.
 There is no guarantee that this will increase viewership, only that the tool will give insightful data to the user.